Misumena vatia: Sexual dimorphism

 Misumena vatia is highly sexually dimorphic.
 Females are larger than males and tend to fall between 6-9 mm in length.
 Males, on the other hand, are only 3-4 mm long.
 The female's legs are white or yellow, while the male's first and second legs are brown or red and the third and fourth are yellow.
 Additionally, in concurrence with the male’s smaller size, the male Misumena vatia molts two fewer times than the female.

 Other physical characteristics

 Misumena vatia has two rows of eyes.
 Those in the anterior row are equally spaced and curved backward while those in the second row vary in appearance from animal to animal, and can be curved more or less than the first.
 The area around the eyes is narrower in the front than the back.
 The spider's hair is erect and can be either filiform or rod-shaped.
-The legs do not have spines, except under the tibia and metatarsal bones of the first two sets of legs.
+The legs do not have spines, except under the tibia and metatarsus of the first two sets of legs.
 The appearance of the clypeus and the structure of the cephalothorax can be used to distinguish the genus Misumena within its subfamily.